p-net Profinet device stack¶

 No UDP frames at alarm (just the default alarm mechanism is implemented)

 This software is dual-licensed, with GPL version 3 and a commercial license.
+If you intend to use this stack in a commercial product, you likely need to buy a license.
 See LICENSE.md for more details.

 The platform must be able to send and receive raw Ethernet Layer 2 frames, and the Ethernet driver must be able to handle full size frames.
 It should also avoid copying data, for performance reasons.